 A primer on marketing funnel tactics for digital news outlets

 A good marketing strategy takes the guesswork out of growth.
-As we discussed last week in our primer on the marketing funnel for journalist-entrepreneurs, there are many ways to structure it.
+As we discussed previously in our primer on the marketing funnel for journalist-entrepreneurs, there are many ways to structure it.
 Whatever breakdown of segments you choose, they have to make sense for you, based on what you learn about your audience.

 To do this effectively, each stage must be measurable.
 You may have some ideas about who your most loyal audience members are, and the type of people who wind up paying, but until you measure it’s only a guess.
 We need data!